 Step 1: Obtain Conditional Approval

-The first step is to receive ‘Conditional Approval,’ which is straightforward:
+The first step is to receive “Conditional Approval,” which is straightforward:

-1. Visit the Trusted Traveler Program (TTP) website: Go to ttp.dhs.gov and select Global Entry.
+Visit the Trusted Traveler Program (TTP) website: Go to ttp.dhs.gov and select Global Entry.

-2. Create an account: Follow the prompts to create your account.
+Create an account: Follow the prompts to create your account.

-3. Complete the application: This takes about 5-10 minutes.
+Complete the application: This takes about 5–10 minutes.
 You’ll need your passport, another form of ID (like a driver’s license), and you’ll answer some basic questions about your residence, work history, and travel history over the past five years.

-When you submit your application, you’ll be charged a $100 non-refundable application fee BUT before you click submit…
+When you submit your application, you’ll be charged a $100 non-refundable application fee—but before you click “submit”…

-MANY travel rewards credit cards these days include a Global Entry statement credit, so you might already have a card in your wallet that covers this cost.
-Make sure you use THAT card and you’ll be given a statement credit covering this application fee.
+Many travel rewards credit cards now include a statement credit for Global Entry, TSA PreCheck, or NEXUS, so you might already have one in your wallet that covers this cost.
+Use that card, and you’ll be reimbursed for the application fee automatically.

 Conditional approval typically takes 24–48 hours, though processing times can vary.